 - (a) Intention of Section 15.3: The acceleration or payment of Awards could, in certain circumstances, subject the Participant to the excise tax provided under Section 4999 of the Code.
 It is the object of this Section 15.3 to enable each Participant to retain in full the benefits of the Plan and to provide for the maximum after-tax income to each Participant.
-Accordingly, the Participant must determine, before any payments are made on Awards governed by Section 15.1, which of two alternative forms of acceleration will maximize the Participant's after-tax proceeds, and must notify the Company in writing of his or her determination.
-The first alternative is the payment in full of all Awards governed by Section 15.1.
-The second alternative is the payment of only a part of the Participant's Awards so that the Participant receives the largest payment possible without causing an excise tax to be payable by the Participant under Section 4999 of the Code.
+Accordingly, the Participant must determine, before any payments are made on Awards governed by Section 15.1.
+The second alternative is the Payment of only a part of the Participant's Awards so that the Participant receives the largest payment possible without causing an excise tax to be payable by the Participant under Section 4999 of the Code.
 This second alternative is referred to in this Section as "Limited Vesting". - (b) Limitation on Participant's Rights: The Participant's Awards shall be paid only to the extent permitted under the alternative determined by the Participant to maximize his or her after-tax proceeds, and the Participant shall have no rights to any greater payments on his or her Awards. - (c) Determination to be Conclusive: The determination of whether Limited Vesting is required and the application of the rules in Section 15.4 shall initially be made by the Participant and all such determinations shall be conclusive and binding on the Company unless the Company proves that they are clearly erroneous.
-In the latter event, such determinations shall be made by the Company. - 15.4 Limitation on Payment.
+In the latter event, such determinations shall be made by the Company.

+15.4 Limitation on Payment.
 Notwithstanding Section 15.1, if Limited Vesting applies then the amount paid on exercise or payment of an Award shall not exceed the largest amount that can be paid without causing an excise tax to be payable by the Participant under Section 4999 of the Code.
-If payments are so limited, awards shall be deemed paid in the following order: - (a) all exercised Options or SARs that were accelerated pursuant to Section 15.1(a) shall be deemed paid first; - (b) all awards of Performance Units, Performance Shares and performance-based Restricted Stock shall then be deemed paid; and - (c) finally, all awards of Restricted Stock that are not performance-based shall be deemed paid.
+If payments are so limited, awards shall be deemed paid in the following order:

+- (a) all exercised Options or SARs that were accelerated pursuant to Section 15.1(a) shall be deemed paid first; - (b) all awards of Performance Units, Performance Shares and performance-based Restricted Stock shall then be deemed paid; and - (c) finally, all awards of Restricted Stock that are not performance-based shall be deemed paid.